 75 years ago!
 That is now one of the largest airborne landings taking place at Arnhem to put a swift end to the war in Europe.
 Unfortunately it all went differently and the sacrifice that the soldiers then made is an ultimate act of courage and justifies the attention it should receive every year.

-It has been on my list for a long time to find out more about the battle of Arnhem where my family comes from.
-It will be exciting and beautiful to visit the places that played an important in battle for Arnhem.
-On 15 September 2 days before the actual landing in 1944 we are ready in the morning to do a battlefield tour at Arnhem.
+It has been on my list for a long time to find out more about the battle of Arnhem (Market Garden) where my family rootes are.
+It will be exciting and beautiful to visit the places that played an important role in battle for Arnhem.
+On 15 September 2 days before the actual landing in 1944 we are ready in the morning to do a battlefield tour at Arnhem / Oosterbeek.
 What strikes me is the broad interest and involvement of people from the immediate surroundings of Arnhem and Oosterbeek, but also the people who come along from different areas of the country with the tour of today.

 Early in the morning we go to the drop zones at Heelsum and Ginkelse Heide.
 Not much has changed other than the farms that are no longer there.
 It is good to imagine what it must have been like.
 What a bold plan it was.
 The preparations that it must have had and the hope and fear that everyone must have felt must be enormous.
 Knowing what the outcome has been it makes it all so sad to hear about the amount of men who came down from the skies at these places.